alan-turing-institute/autoemulate/CONTRIBUTING.md

 💫⚙️🤖 We're excited that you're here and want to contribute. 🤖⚙️💫

-By joining our efforts, you will be helping to democratise emulation for Digital Twins and beyond.

 We want to ensure that every user and contributor feels welcome, included and supported to participate in the AutoEmulate community.
 Whether you're a seasoned developer, a machine learning researcher, a data scientist, or just someone eager to learn and contribute, **you are welcome here**.
 We value every contribution, be it big or small, and we appreciate the unique perspectives you bring to the project.

 We hope that the information provided in this document will make it as easy as possible for you to get involved.
 If you find that you have questions that are not discussed below, please let us know through one of the many ways to [get in touch](#get-in-touch).